Terms used to categorize and describe plastic radio cabinets are loosely tossed around.

 as it has survived with no damage.

-The marbled Gilbert clock looks like beetle plastic although tenite does not have
+The marbled tenite Gilbert clock looks like beetle plastic, although tenite does not have

 the rigid feel of urea-based plastics, with just a little bit of flexibility.